seatsurfing/docs/src/getting-started.md

 * Linux server
 * Docker runtime environment (or CRI/containerd in case of Kubernetes, tested with Docker Engine version 20.x and containerd version 1.4.x)
-* PostgreSQL (tested with PostgreSQL version 12.x and 13.x)
+* PostgreSQL (tested with PostgreSQL version 12 to 16)
 * Optionally: Docker Compose (tested with Docker Comopse version 2.x)
 * Recommended: Reverse proxy with TLS termination (tested with Traefik version 2.x)